-citation and styles.
-UT Dallas The information contained in the following link constitutes the University's policies Syllabus Policies and procedures segment of the course syllabus.
-Please go to and Procedures http://go.utdallas.edu/syllabus-policies for these policies.
-The minimum sanction and Procedures for cheating or plagiarism is a zero on the assignment or exam
+In addition, all work should demonstrate the same professional and ethical standards expected of you in the workplace, including careful proofreading and editing.
+Professionalism and personal responsibility means that you use appropriate source citations so that you avoid violations of copyright and academic honesty, even if those violations are inadvertent.
+UT Dallas Syllabus Policies and Procedures The information contained in the following link constitutes the University's policies and procedures segment of the course syllabus.
+Please go to http://go.utdallas.edu/syllabus-policies for these policies.
+The minimum sanction for cheating or plagiarism is a zero on the assignment or exam